Introduction:

 Keep the air moist in your child’s room using a cool-mist humidifier to help relieve congestion and soothe inflamed airways.
 Keeping your home’s humidity levels at a suitable level can help relieve sinus congestion and soothe inflamed airways, particularly in dry winter months or low-humidity areas.
 Here’s how to successfully add humidity to your child’s surroundings.

-• To add moisture to the air in your child's bedroom or nursery, use a cool-mist humidifier.
-Warm mist humidifiers can burn children, thus cool mist humidifiers are safer to use around them.
+- Use a cool-mist humidifier to add moisture to the air in your child’s bedroom or nursery.
+Warm-mist humidifiers can burn children, so cool-mist humidifiers are safer to use around them.

-• As directed by the manufacturer, clean and disinfect your humidifier regularly to stop the growth of bacteria, mould, and other pathogens.
+- As the manufacturer directs, clean and disinfect your humidifier regularly to stop the growth of bacteria, mould, and other pathogens.

-• Aim for a relative humidity of between 40 and 50 per cent while using a hygrometer to track humidity levels.
-While too little humidity might worsen respiratory problems, too much humidity can promote the formation of mould.
+- Aim for a relative humidity of between 40 and 50 per cent while using a hygrometer to track humidity levels.
+While too little humidity might worsen respiratory problems, too much humidity can promote mould formation.

 5. When to Seek Medical Attention:

-While the majority of young children's colds and coughs are benign and go away on their own, there are some situations in which getting medical help may be necessary.
+While most young children’s colds and coughs are benign and go away on their own, there are some situations in which getting medical help may be necessary.

 Conclusion: